Wage and Hour Division (WHD)

 (1) Home Care In or About a Private Home

-This unique interpretation only applies in the home care service context.
+This unique interpretation only applies in the home care services context.
 Under the FLSA, home care is domestic service employment because workers are providing services of a household nature in or about a private home.
 See Fact Sheet #79 Private Homes and Domestic Service Employment Under the Fair Labor Standards Act.
 Work done by family or household members in other contexts, such as for a family business, is subject to the typical FLSA law and regulations regarding the employment relationship and hours worked.

 (2) Family or Household Relationship

 This unique interpretation also does not generally apply to relationships that do not involve preexisting family ties or a preexisting shared household.
 Therefore, except as noted below, it would not apply to a direct care worker who did not have a family or a household relationship with the individual in need of services prior to the individual’s need arising or the creation of the plan of care.
 In other words, all services provided by a direct care worker who becomes so close to the consumer as to be “like family,” or a direct care worker who becomes part of the consumer’s household when hired to be a live-in employee, must be paid pursuant to typical FLSA law and regulations.
-If the consumer and caregiver enter into a new family relationship during the course of an employment relationship (e.g., through marriage or civil union), however, then the FLSA employment relationship would be limited even though the family relationship did not predate the employment relationship.
+If the consumer and caregiver enter into a new family relationship during the course of an employment relationship (for example, through marriage or civil union), however, then the FLSA employment relationship would be limited even though the family relationship did not predate the employment relationship.

 (3) Reasonableness of the Plan of Care